Struggling to get interviews?

 In most cases, the job advertisement mentions what certification or license is needed, but you should also research your industry to check for other relevant certificates you can earn.

-2. You want to showcase skills relevant to the job
+You want to show skills relevant to the job

 If you have certifications that aren’t needed for the job (but could be helpful), include them to make your resume stand out.
-For example, you can list CPR and first aid certifications if you’re applying for a job where you’ll frequently be around customers.
+For example, you can list CPR and first aid certifications if you’re applying for a job where you’ll frequently be around customers or children.

-If you’re looking for your first job in an industry and have no professional experience, listing the correct certification can help you get a foot in the door.
-If, for instance, you were trying to find your first job as a caterer, it would make your resume stronger to add food safety certifications.
+If you’re looking for your first job in an industry and have no professional experience, listing the correct certification can help you get an interview.
+For example, if you’re trying to find your first job as a caterer, add food safety certifications to make your resume more competitive.

 How to put certifications on your resume